 Role of ACT Government under the National Disability Insurance Scheme

-The ACT Government has made a decision to gradually withdraw over a three-year period from the provision of specialist disability and therapy services provided by the Community Services Directorate and early intervention services provided by the Education and Training Directorate.
+In line with other states under the transition to the NDIS the ACT Government has withdrawn from the provision of specialist disability and therapy services provided by the Community Services Directorate and early intervention services provided by the Education and Training Directorate.

 Involve is a movement of people with and without disability, community organisations, industry and government acting together to achieve change that empowers people with disability.
 We will achieve change though community designed social campaigns that focus on practical action in each priority area.